benbalter/benbalter.github.com/_posts/2016-09-01-seven-habits-of-highly-effective-githubbers.md

 ### 5. Contribute to the appreciation economy

 It could be said that GitHub operates on somewhat of an appreciation economy.
 What I mean by that, is that appreciation (in the emotional sense) is the currency that makes many of the day-to-day interactions at GitHub possible.
-Heavily influenced by the ideas of [Rework](https://www.amazon.com/dp/B002MUAJ2A/?tag=benbalter-20), the idea being that in many cases, public recognition is going to be a more appropriate response to someone going above-and-beyond than a pure monetary reward.
-For a while, that took the form of company-wide "shoutout" every week (e.g., "shoutout to Ben for taking the time to help me learn X"), but as you can imagine, that didn't scale as the company grew to now 600 people.
+Likely influenced by [Rework](https://www.amazon.com/dp/B002MUAJ2A/?tag=benbalter-20), which suggests that in many cases, public recognition is going to be a more appropriate response to someone going above-and-beyond in the workplace than a pure monetary reward.[^rework] For a while, that took the form of company-wide "shoutout" every Friday (e.g., "shoutout to Ben for taking the time to help me learn X"), but as you can imagine, that didn't scale as the company grew to now 600 people.

-Today, that appreciation economy often takes the form of a `.sparkles` ChatOps command, posts to our internal Team blog, and a culture of going out of your way to give credit where credit is due, either on an in-progress issue, in private, or indirectly via a manager.
-Effective GitHubbers realize that they're more effective when they work together, and
+Today, that appreciation economy often takes the form of the `.sparkles` or tongue-in-cheek roles ChatOps commands, posts to our internal Team blog, and a culture of going out of your way to give credit where credit is due, either on an in-progress issue, in private direct messages, or indirectly to a manager.
+Effective GitHubbers realize that they're more effective when they work together, and they make it known when others make an outstanding contribution, not only to recognize their coworkers efforts, but also to further a culture where others continue to do the same.

 ### 6. Ship early, ship often